-Jo: What kind of a job is that going to be, Mike um, writing an opinion on high stakes poker?
+Jo: [sitting on his lap] What kind of a job is that going to be, Mike um, writing an opinion on high stakes poker?

-Mike McDermott: Hon, you're the one that told me I should use my poker skills in the court room.
+Mike McDermott: [sitting on their bed] Hon, you're the one that told me I should use my poker skills in the court room.

-Professor Petrovsky: [to Mike] The last thing I took away from the Yeshiva was this: we cant run from who we are, our destiny chooses us.
+Professor Petrovsky: [to mike sitting across from him in a bar] The last thing I took away from the Yeshiva was this: we cant run from who we are, our destiny chooses us.

-Mike McDermott: Would you stop fucking around, for five goddamn minutes for once in your fucking life?
+Mike McDermott: [in a gymnasium] Would you stop fucking around, for five goddamn minutes for once in your fucking life?

 Worm: Whoa, Jesus, what happened?
 My old man just walked in.

-Mike McDermott: I'll be really quick.
+Mike McDermott: [sitting on their bed] I'll be really quick.
 You won't feel a thing.

-Lester 'Worm' Murphy: Where did you come up with the scratch for that?
+Lester 'Worm' Murphy: [before being punched in the mouth by Grama in the bathroom of a strip club] Where did you come up with the scratch for that?
 You've been rolling fags in the Village again, haven't you?

-Taki: What did you think he had?
+Taki: [referring to Mike winning a hand against all three of them with triple aces] What did you think he had?
 Does he look like a man beaten by jacks?